 I know this because I have lived in a Florida condo for the past 26 years!

-If you're thinking of moving to Florida and buying a condo, you may want to reconsider doing so.
+If you're planning on buying a condo in Florida, you may want to reconsider.

-There are thousands of these places all over the state, many of which are making life a living hell for people who thought they were buying a piece of paradise only to find that where they have chosen to live out their golden years is actually a quagmire of problems.
+There are one and a half million units in the state, many of which are making life a living hell for people who thought they were buying a piece of paradise only to find that where they have chosen to live out their golden years is actually a quagmire of problems.

-For this reason it's important for people to learn the facts about Florida condos in general and also the one they are thinking of buying long before they make a purchase.
+For this reason it's important to learn the facts before making your purchase.

 The hype is that condos offer you an affordable way of life that relieves you of external maintenance chores while at the same time providing a community of like minded people who enjoy social activities together.

-The reality is that buying into any community means
+The reality is that buying into a condo community means

 - signing an enforceable contract that holds you accountable to a bevy of nit-picking and sometimes ridiculously stupid rules,

-- turning major maintenance decisions over to a board of generally uneducated and inept neighbors who have no background or training whatsoever in property management matters,
+- turning major maintenance and financial decisions over to a board of generally uneducated, unskilled and inept neighbors who have no background or training whatsoever in property management or finance,

 - living in close quarters with people, some of whom you will grow to dislike greatly and

-- being forced to spend money on things you do not agree on or like.
+- being forced to spend money on things you do not think you should have to spend.

 They do not understand (or even want to understand) the concept of communal living.

-- In short, people who buy condos come into them happy about the fact that they no longer have to mow lawns, paint their buildings, clean their pools or worry about their general safety.
+- They come into them happy about the fact that they no longer have to mow lawns, paint their buildings, clean their pools or worry about their general safety.

 - However, the honeymoon ends as soon as they realize they will have to pay their share of buying somebody else's new roof, even though they may not be getting one themselves.